 Using this representation of maturity with customers, I’ve found it to be threshold-reducing to both the business organization and the IT supplier in terms of having a constructive discussion about service expectations and (im)possibilities.

-Do you use standard maturity models or have you tweaked then to serve your purpose better?
+Do you use standard maturity models, perhaps the ITIL Maturity Model, or have you tweaked them to serve your purpose better?
 If you have, I’d love to know what you’ve done and what you’ve achieved.